-It may be said of the psychic that it is that [the luminous part of our being], because the psychic is in touch with the Divine and a projection of the Divine into the lower nature.
-But the inner mind, vital and physical are a part of the universal and open to the dualities - only they are wider than the external mind, life and body and can receive more largely and easily the divine influence.
+The psychic has the position you speak of, because the psychic is in touch with the Divine in the lower nature.
+But the inner mind, vital and physical are a part of the universal and open to the dualities - only they are wider than the external mind, life and body, and can receive more largely and easily the divine influence.